rickstewart/Odin-Project_Ruby_Advanced_Building_Blocks/README.md

 <h2>How to run the tests.</h2>

-<h6>To run the 64 RSpec unit tests simple fork or copy the Ruby_Advanced_Building_Blocks project
+<h6>To run the 64 RSpec unit tests simply copy the Ruby_Advanced_Building_Blocks project
 to your hard drive, open a command prompt or terminal window to the folder that contains the Rakefile, and type rake and hit the enter key.</h6>
 </body>
 </html>